United States Supreme Court Building: Floor by floor

-Originally built as a storage area, the gym was converted for its current function in the late 1940s, although who is responsible for the transformation is not known.
+Originally built as a storage area, the gym was converted for its current function in the 1940s, although who is responsible for the transformation is not known.
 It may have been built at the suggestion of Cass Gilbert Jr., who took over many of his father's projects after he died.
 Among the justices known for their on-court prowess was Justice Byron White who, as the runner-up for the 1937 Heisman Trophy and former National Football League player, is considered to be the Supreme Court's preeminent sportsman.
 Supreme Court clerks who have played include Fox News commentator Laura Ingraham, and current Supreme Court Justices Elena Kagan and Brett Kavanaugh.
-Near the entrance to the gym is a sign that reads: "Playing basketball and weight lifting are prohibited while the court is in session".
+Near the entrance to the gym is a sign that reads: "Playing basketball and weightlifting are prohibited while the court is in session".
 The Atlantic Terra Cotta Company of Perth Amboy, New Jersey created the terra cotta roof for the building.
 The Supreme Court Building maintains its own police force, the Supreme Court Police.
 Separate from the Capitol Police, the force was created in 1935 to protect the building and its personnel.